uchicago-library/ark-minter/README.md

 ark:61001/b2.reedeedeedk

 In the above string-
-    "ark:" is the ARK label,
+- "ark:" is the ARK label,
-    "61001" is the Name Assigning Authority Number (NAAN) "b2" is a shoulder- literal characters we want each ARK to start with.
+- "61001" is the Name Assigning Authority Number (NAAN)
+- "b2" is a shoulder- literal characters we want each ARK to start with.
-    "r" means that we generate ARKs randomly.
+- "r" means that we generate ARKs randomly.
-    "e" is an extended digit. (see https://metacpan.org/dist/Noid/view/noid#NOID-CHECK-DIGIT-ALGORITHM) "d" is a digit.
+- "e" is an extended digit. (see https://metacpan.org/dist/Noid/view/noid#NOID-CHECK-DIGIT-ALGORITHM)
+- "d" is a digit.
-    "k" is a check digit.
+- "k" is a check digit.

 Please confirm: is this the correct way to express an ARK format string?

-See the nog command line tool's help message for more info.